cgcardona/TellUrStori-Image-Prompt-Style-Guide/README.md

 # TellUrStori Image Prompt Style Guide

-Welcome to the comprehensive style guide for [**TellUrStori**](https://tellurstori.com), an AI-powered storytelling app that leverages Stable Diffusion for high-quality image generation.
-This repository contains detailed prompt guides for various artistic styles, themes, and applications to help developers create stunning visuals that perfectly complement their stories.
+Welcome to the official style guide for [**TellUrStori**](https://tellurstori.com), an AI-powered storytelling platform designed to generate high-quality, visually captivating images from text prompts.
+This guide offers curated prompt templates, artistic frameworks, and best practices to help developers and creators produce imagery that enhances and elevates their narratives.

 ## About TellUrStori

-[TellUrStori](https://tellurstori.com) uses Stable Diffusion under the hood to generate images based on text prompts.
-These style guides provide curated prompts, techniques, and best practices for achieving specific artistic styles and visual themes that enhance storytelling experiences.
+[TellUrStori](https://tellurstori.com) turns written ideas into visual art through advanced AI image generation.
+These style guides provide practical techniques and prompt inspiration for achieving distinct artistic styles and themes, empowering storytellers to match each scene with the perfect visual tone.

 ## How to Use This Guide